 During a long period of inactivity (over the summer) is when problems with your boiler are most likely to happen.

-If your heating system sounds like a kettle when you turn it on then there could be a build up of sludge or limescale on your boiler’s heat exchanger, known as kettling.
-A build up of this nature can restrict the flow of water within the heat exchanger, causing it to overheat, steam and boil.
+A build-up of this nature can restrict the flow of water within the heat exchanger, causing it to overheat, steam and boil.

 You can use our guide to find out how to resolve the 10 most common boiler problems.